-Whether you’re a first-time backpacker or a seasoned veteran, everyone could use a good list to make sure they’re prepared when they head out on the trail.
+Whether you’re a first-time backpacker or a seasoned veteran, everyone could use a good packing list to make sure they’re prepared before hitting the trail.
 Our detailed checklist below covers everything from critical backpacking equipment (tent, pack, sleeping bag, etc.) to kitchen gear, footwear and clothing, health and hygiene products, and personal items and extras.
-For more information on each product category, many of the headings link to our detailed product round-ups, which are the result of years of testing and opinions (we do love backpacking).
-And for all our product recommendations in one place, see the landing page for our backpacking gear reviews.
+For more information on each product category, many of the headings link to our detailed product round-ups, which are the culmination of years of testing—from international trips in Peru and Patagonia to romps on trails across the Pacific Northwest and Mountain West.
+To see all our product recommendations in one place, check out our detailed backpacking gear reviews.

 Backpacking Equipment Kitchen Gear Footwear & Clothing Health & Hygiene Personal Items & Extras